header-banner-naturalfoods.jpg

 Natural Flavourings

 Flavourings must have been extracted, using only certain condoned techniques, from either a vegetable, animal or microorganism that is present in nature.
-Any flavouring that does not meet all criteria not only loses its status as ‘natural’, but must also be identified in the ingredients as ‘artificial’.2
+Any flavouring that does not meet all criteria not only loses its status as ‘natural’ but must also be identified in the ingredients as ‘artificial’.2

 Lack of Regulation?

 For other food and drink products, however, there are no clear definitions identifying what can and cannot, under EU law, be described or sold as ‘natural food’.
-There exists a catch-all regulation stating that, for all food and beverage products, no component of the labelling, advertising, or presentation, can be ‘misleading’.
+There exists a catch-all regulation stating that, for all food and beverage products, no component of the labelling, advertising, or presentation can be ‘misleading’.
 However, when it comes to definitively fluid terms such as ‘natural food’, how do you determine whether the term has indeed misled the consumer?6,7

 What Does “Natural Food” Legally Mean?

 In response to this ambiguity, certain EU states have outlined what they consider to be the meaning of the term ‘natural’, regulating how and when retailers can use the phrase.
 In the UK, the Food Standards Authority (FSA) stipulates that ‘natural’ dairy products must be manufactured only from mammals’ milk, using only the necessary fermentation cultures, and are ‘plain’, i.e. free from additives such as preservatives, flavourings, or colours.
-Take ‘natural yogurt’ or ‘natural cottage cheese’, for example, which derive their flavour solely from the ingredients essential for the product’s manufacturing, without adjustment by any other means.8,9
+Take ‘natural yoghurt’ or ‘natural cottage cheese’, for example, which derive their flavour solely from the ingredients essential for the product’s manufacturing, without adjustment by any other means.8,9

 When “Natural” Can’t Be Used